juanluispaz/ts-sql-query/docs/supported-operations.md

      */
     leftOuterJoin(source: OuterJoinSource): this

+    // Optional variants for joins, to be used in select picking columns optionalJoin(table: Table | View): this
+    optionalInnerJoin(table: Table | View): this
+    optionalLeftJoin(source: OuterJoinSource): this
+    optionalLeftOuterJoin(source: OuterJoinSource): this

     /** Allows to create the on clause of a join dynamically */ dynamicOn(): this
     /** Allows to specify the on clause of a join */